mygamedevtools/extensions/README.md

 #### :large_orange_diamond: SceneField

 The `[SceneField]` attribute allows you to drag scene assets to fields in the inspector.
-You can only use this attribute on **int** fields, since it will store the scene's build index.
+You can only use this attribute on **int** fields since it will store the scene's build index.
 It does not have any relation with the scene itself, so if you change the build settings it will not update its value and will reference a different scene.
 You can add the scene to the build settings via the inspector after dragging the scene to the field if it hasn't been yet